Bun Cha in Hanoi

+Bun Cha just gives me that warm, at home, feeling wherever I am in the world.
 When I arrived in Hanoi, Vietnam it was cloudy and cold.
 It was one of those days when just you want some comfort food.
 Fortunately finding good food among the old French colonial buildings in the Old Quarter is not much of a challenge; the air is filled with delicious aromas coming from what seems like hundreds of restaurants and food stalls.
-Honestly, it was all a little bit overwhelming for a neophyte Vietnamese food lover like me, but fortunately I persevered and discovered it is difficult to go too far wrong in this food heaven.
+Honestly, it was all a little bit overwhelming for a neophyte Vietnamese food lover like me, but fortunately, I persevered and discovered it is difficult to go too far wrong in this food heaven.

 She brought me what is now my favorite Vietnamese dish; Bun cha.